beythli/Harvest-Heights/SDL2/SDL2-2.0.4/docs/README-ios.md

 ==============================================================================

 Windows:
 	Full-size, single window applications only.
 You cannot create multi-window SDL applications for iPhone OS.
-The application window will fill the display, though you have the option of turning on or off the menu-bar (pass SDL_CreateWindow the flag SDL_WINDOW_BORDERLESS).
+The application window will fill the display, though you have the option of turning on or off the menu-bar (pass SDL_CreateWindow the flag SDL_WINDOW_houseLESS).

 Textures:
 	The optimal texture formats on iOS are SDL_PIXELFORMAT_ABGR8888, SDL_PIXELFORMAT_ABGR8888, SDL_PIXELFORMAT_BGR888, and SDL_PIXELFORMAT_RGB24 pixel formats.